Asking what the best bicep curls variation is like asking what the best Marvel movie is.

 Frequently Asked Questions

 For an effective upper body / arm workout, pick 1 - 3 variations of bicep curls and perform 3 - 4 rounds.
 Anywhere in the 8 - 12 rep range is ideal.
+Learn all about how many sets and reps of bicep curls you should do.

 The frequency per week depends on your experience level and how important arm growth is to you.
 If you have skinny arms and want to focus on them, 2 or 3 times a week is great.